Table of Contents

-The second component that needs to be replaced is the bottom bowl-disc in the disc-stack.
+The second component that needs to be replaced is the bottom bowl disc in the disc stack.
 A blind disc replaces the bottom disc.
 This replacement closes out the rising fluid pathway through the disc stack.

-This inability to modify is because some centrifuges designed as clarifiers do not have the water chamber.
-They may also lack the water paring disc pump and not have a provision to install a gravity disc.
+This inability to modify is because some centrifuges designed as clarifiers do not have a water chamber.
+They may also lack the water-paring disc pump and not have a provision to install a gravity disc.

 A clarifier is a simplified version of a purifier centrifuge.
 This difference between the centrifuge configurations reflects in the operation of either design.

 In a purifier, sealing liquid is needed before feeding the process fluid to the bowl.
-This liquid is also known as the priming fluid and typically consists of the heavy phase of the process fluid.
-The priming liquid prevents the incoming process fluid from escaping the bowl through the heavy phase outlet.
+This liquid is also known as the priming fluid and typically consists of the fluid's heavy phase.

 Secondly, back-pressure on the light phase outlet is essential for the operation of a purifier.
-The back-pressure stabilizes the liquid column within the bowl and helps keep the paring disc pump immersed in the light phase.
+The back pressure stabilizes the liquid column within the bowl and helps keep the paring disc pump immersed in the light phase.
 Backpressure is not essential to the operation of a clarifier centrifuge.

 Fourthly, liquid seal breaking is a common occurrence in purifier centrifuges.
 When the heavy phase or sealing liquid is not present in the bowl or escapes the bowl during operation, the light phase exits the bowl through the heavy phase outlet.

 A concentrator centrifuge is a purifier centrifuge specially configured to separate fluids with a large proportion of the heavy phase (water) from a smaller percentage of the light liquid (oil).

-The holes in a concentrator disc-stack are moved radially inward towards the axis of rotation.
-This change allows for more settling area for the coolant, which is the desired fluid.
+The holes in a concentrator disc stack are moved radially inward towards the axis of rotation.
+This change allows for a more settling area for the coolant, which is the desired fluid.